Philippe Herreweghe - NOSPR

 Philippe Herreweghe was born in Ghent and studied at both the university and music conservatory there.
 During this period he started conducting and founded Collegium Vocale Gent in 1970.

 Philippe Herreweghe’s energetic, authentic and rhetorical approach to baroque music was soon drawing praise.
 In 1977 he founded the ensemble La Chapelle Royale in Paris, with whom he performed music of the French Golden Age.
 He founded several ensembles with whom he made historically appropriate and well-thought-out interpretations of repertoire stretching from the Renaissance to contemporary music.
-They include the Ensemble Vocal Européen, specialised in Renaissance polyphony, and the Orchestre des Champs Élysées, founded in 1991 with the aim of playing pre-Romantic and Romantic repertoire on original instruments.
+They include the Ensemble Vocal Européen, specializing in Renaissance polyphony, and the Orchestre des Champs Élysées, founded in 1991 to play pre-Romantic and Romantic repertoire on original instruments.